WorldWideNode/merncms/backend/README.md

 npm install to install all required dependencies

-##Install MongoDB Community Edition
+##Install MongoDB Atlas Community Edition
-Install MongoDB Community Edition (instructions) and run it by executing mongod
+Install MongoDB Atlas (instructions) and run it by executing mongod

 npm run dev to start the local server